aakashlpin/emailapi/README.md

 - Extracting data from the email body into a HTTP endpoint
 - Automatically unlocking emails with password protected PDFs

-## Apps
+## Features

----
-EmaiAPI comes with the following apps out of the box:
+EmaiAPI comes with the following features out of the box:

 1. Email to JSON